-Our lead product candidate, SEL-212, is currently being evaluated in a Phase 2 clinical program that we initiated in October 2016 and we expect it to conclude by the end of 2017.
-In April 2017, we also in-licensed LMB-100, a next-generation immunotoxin that is currently in a Phase 1 clinical program at the Center for Cancer Research at the NCI, for pancreatic cancer, mesothelioma and other cancers.
-For this product candidate, we plan to co-administer LMB-100 with SVP-Rapamycin.
-In May 2017 we commenced dosing for a Phase 1 clinical trial for SELA-070, a nicotine vaccine candidate in development for smoking cessation and relapse prevention, to assess its safety, tolerability and pharmacodynamic profile.
+Our lead product candidate, SEL-212, is currently being evaluated in a Phase 2 clinical program that we initiated in October 2016 and that we expect to hold our end-of-phase 2 meeting with the FDA in the first half of 2018.
+In May 2017, we announced we in-licensed LMB-100, a next-generation immunotoxin that is currently in a Phase 1 clinical program at the Center for Cancer Research at the NCI, for pancreatic cancer, mesothelioma and other cancers.
+For this product candidate, known as SEL-403, we plan to co-administer LMB-100 with SVP-Rapamycin.
+In May 2017, we commenced dosing for a Phase 1 clinical trial for SELA-070, a nicotine vaccine candidate in development for smoking cessation and relapse prevention, to assess its safety, tolerability and pharmacodynamic profile.
 Aside from these programs, our other product candidates are in preclinical development.
 It is impossible to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval, and the risk of failure through the development process is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and its outcome is inherently uncertain.
 A failed clinical trial can occur at any stage of testing.
 Moreover, the outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.